Garter Lane. Photo: Derek Speirs.

 Organisations which must register

 Broadly speaking, relevant organisations are organisations which take on employees or volunteers to work with children or vulnerable persons.
 Relevant organisations are required to apply to the Bureau for registration.
-Organisations already registered with the Bureau will be deemed to be on the register after the commencement of the new legislation.
+Organisations already registered with the Bureau do not need to re-register since the commencement of the new legislation.
+Organisations wishing to register for Garda vetting must have in place adequate Child Protection Policies and Procedures, which have been approved by Tusla.
+Persons nominated to act as authorised signatories must themselves be vetted and have undertaken Keeping Safe training.

-Small organisations may not be required to register directly with the NVB.
+Applications from small organisations may register directly with the NVB.
 Their applications can be submitted through a registered representative body.
-A number of organisations already provide such a service, including the National Youth Council of Ireland (NYCI), CREATE, Poetry Ireland for their members or affiliates.
+A number of organisations already provide such a service, including the National Youth Council of Ireland (NYCI), Create, the National Association for Youth Drama (NAYD), and Poetry Ireland for their members or affiliates.

 The Bill provides for the exchange of ‘soft information’ in the context of protecting children and vulnerable adults.
 In the Bill, soft information is referred to as specified information.
 This is information held by the Garda Síochána or an organisation specified in Schedule 2 of the Bill where such information reasonably gives rise to a bona fide concern that a person may harm a child or vulnerable person.
 The disclosure of soft information is tightly controlled and the Bill seeks to balance the rights of vetting subjects to the protection of their good name and the rights of children and vulnerable adults to be protected from persons who are likely to cause them harm.